vmpyre/magiceden_solana/README.md

 from magiceden_solana import Tokens, Wallets, Collections, Launchpad, Instructions
 ```

-Then, create instances of the classes to interact with the corresponding API endpoints:
+Then, create instances of the classes to interact with the corresponding API endpoints (in this case the Tokens class):
 ```python
 tokens_api = Tokens()
 ```